 NO FEES UNLESS WE WIN!

-The first step is to determine where the accident took place and which agency handled your report.
-Despite the impression you may have from TV shows, police departments do not all share information, so an inquiry to the wrong department will make your request take longer to process than necessary.
+The first step is determining where the accident occurred and which agency handled your report.
+Despite the impression you may have from TV shows, police departments do not all share information, so an inquiry to the wrong department will take your request longer to process than necessary.

-If your accident took place on the highway, or in an unincorporated area of Nevada, the report was probably taken by Nevada Highway Patrol.
+If your accident occurred on the highway or in an unincorporated area of Nevada, the report was probably taken by Nevada Highway Patrol.
 There are three regional NHP offices, so depending on where your accident occurred, you will send your request to Northern Command West (northern towns and counties west of Reno), Northern Command East (northern towns and counties east of Reno), or Southern Command (Las Vegas and all southern counties and towns).

-There is a fee for each report, and the report will be available 7-14 days after the date of the accident.
-The offices may require up to two additional weeks to provide the report to you, so do not wait to order your report.
-You may have other statutes that will need an accident report with approaching deadlines.
+There is a fee for each report, and the report will be available 7-14 days after the accident date.
+The offices may require up to two additional weeks to provide the report, so do not wait to order your report.
+You may have other statutes requiring an accident report with approaching deadlines.